thayol/sso-timer/README.md

 ## Setup

 1. Put your favicon to `src/favicon-32x32.png` and your page background to `src/background.jpg`
-1. Perform the championship time update.
+1. Perform the championship time update
-1. Make sure that your web host consumes PHP files using PHP 8 or newer
+1. Install PHP 8 or newer (only needed for the data processing step
+1. Make sure to keep the asset/folder structure intact when hosting

 ## Updating Championship Times